Lennart Meri

-Lennart Georg Meri ([ˈlenːɑrtː keˈorːːk ˈmeri]; 29 March 1929 – 14 March 2006) was an Estonian writer, film director and statesman.
-He was the country's foreign minister in 1990–1992 and President of Estonia in 1992–2001.
+Lennart Georg Meri ([ˈlenːɑrtː keˈorːːk ˈmeri]; 29 March 1929 – 14 March 2006) was an Estonian writer, film director, and statesman.
+He was the country's foreign minister from 1990 to 1992 and President of Estonia from 1992 to 2001.

 Early life

 Meri was born in Tallinn, a son of the Estonian diplomat and later Shakespeare translator Georg Meri, and Estonian Swedish mother Alice-Brigitta Engmann.
 With his family, Lennart left Estonia at an early age and studied abroad, in nine different schools and in four different languages.
 His warmest memories were from his school years in Lycée Janson de Sailly in Paris.
-In addition to his native Estonian, Lennart Meri fluently spoke five other languages: Finnish, French, German, English and Russian.
+In addition to his native Estonian, Lennart Meri fluently spoke five other languages: Finnish, French, German, English, and Russian.

 Lennart Meri and his family lived in Tallinn when Estonia was invaded and occupied by the Stalinist Soviet Union in June 1940.
-In 1941, the Meri family was deported to Siberia along with thousands of other Estonians, Latvians and Lithuanians sharing the same fate.
+In 1941, the Meri family was deported to Siberia along with thousands of other Estonians, Latvians, and Lithuanians sharing the same fate.
 Heads of the family were separated from their families and shut into concentration camps where only a few survived.
 At the age of twelve, Lennart Meri worked as a lumberman in Siberia.
 He also worked as a potato peeler and a rafter to support his family.

 Whilst in exile, Lennart Meri grew interested in the other Finno-Ugric languages that he heard around him, the language family of which his native Estonian is also a part.
 His interest in the ethnic and cultural kinship amongst the scattered "Finno-Ugric family" became a lifelong theme within his work.

 The Meri family survived and found their way back to Estonia where Lennart Meri graduated cum laude from the Faculty of History and Languages of the University of Tartu in 1953.
 On 5 March 1953, the day of Joseph Stalin's death, he proposed to his first wife Regina Meri, saying "Let us remember this happy day forever."
 The politics of the Soviet Union did not allow him to work as a historian, so Meri found work as a dramatist in the Vanemuine, the oldest theatre of Estonia, and later on as a producer of radio plays in the Estonian broadcasting industry.
 Several of his films were released and have since gained great critical acclaim.